Brake free play issue after installing CSRP front disc power brake conversion kit on 1965 Mustang

 - Replaced all brake lines with stainless steel and re-bled everything again

-- I was thinking maybe I need a 10-PSI residual pressure valve for rear drum brakes, but the site where I bought the kit claims the master cylinder already has an "integral residual pressure valve" (though no PSI is indicated)
+- I was thinking maybe I need a 10-PSI residual pressure valve for rear drum brakes, but the site where I bought the kit claims the master cylinder already has an "integral residual pressure valve" of 10-PSI

-- I've checked the booster to master cylinder pushrod length with one of these adjustment toolsand the rod is dead-on (zero/almost zero gap)
+- I've checked the booster to master cylinder pushrod length with one of these adjustment tools and the rod is dead-on (zero/almost zero gap)

 Last edited: